nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

-1. Access to a computer with Java 17 installed and a functional CLI
+1. Access to a computer with Java 17 installed and an IDE that supports Java programming
 2. A CEG Student in NUS planning to map out mainly BT/IS/EE/CS/CG-coded courses {TODO: Add more}